 Collective conscience is a similarity or likeness.
-But for Durkheim, collective conscience alone is not enough to hold a modern society together; division of labor, or specialization, is also required.
+But for Durkheim, collective conscience is stronger in “primitive” societies, but it is not enough to hold a modern society together; division of labor, or specialization, is also required.
 So the similarity of beliefs and the difference in the form of the division of labor complement each other.

 For Tarde, groups form through repetition, which in society takes the form of imitation.
 The editor of The Laws of Imitation wrote,

 In La Logique sociale, which appeared in 1895, we have [Tarde’s] explanation of the way in which elemental phenomena, undergoing undergoing endless repetition, are combined in concrete groups, bodies, systems, especially mental and social systems.

 Tarde, Gabriel de.
 The laws of imitation.
 New York : H. Holt and Company.
 Kindle Edition.